-Both redfish species golden redfish (Sebastes marinus L.) and deep sea redfish (Sebastes mentella Travin) are included in the catch statistics since no species specific data are available.
+Both redfish species golden redfish (Sebastes marinus L.) and deep-sea redfish (Sebastes mentella Travin) are included in the catch statistics since no species-specific data are available.
 Other data suggest that until 1986, landings were composed almost exclusively of golden redfish.
-Subsequently, the proportion of deep sea redfish represented in the catches increased, and since 1991, the majority of catches are believed to be deep sea redfish.
+Subsequently, the proportion of deep-sea redfish represented in the catches increased, and since 1991, the majority of catches are believed to be deep-sea redfish.

-In 1977, total reported catches peaked at 31 000 tons (Tab.
-1, Fig. 1).
+In 1977, total reported catches peaked at 31 000 tons (Table 1, Fig. 1).
 During the period 1978-83, reported catches of redfish varied between 6 000 and 9 000 tons.
 From 1984 to 1986, catches declined to an average level of 5 000 tons due to a reduction of effort directed to cod by trawlers of the EU-Germany fleet.
-With the closure of this offshore fishery in 1990, catches decreased further to 1 200 tons, and remained at that low level.
-For 2000, no nominal catch figures are given (Siegstad, 2000).
-However, the estimated catch level suggests a decrease in landings from 929 tons in 1999 to less than 100 tons in 2000.
+With the closure of this offshore fishery in 1990, catches decreased further to 1 200 tons, and remained at a low level since then.